RommieG/Grainy-Photos-v3/content/posts/two-abandoned-cortijos/index.md

 cover:
     image: /posts/two-abandoned-cortijos/images/cover.jpg
-    alt: 'A black-and-white film photo of a very grand abandoned cortijo'
+    alt: 'A black-and-white film photo of a very grand abandoned cortijo complex.
+The main house is on the left with various outbuildings to the right.'
     caption: ''

 ShowPostNavLinks: true